 In addition to their yoga options, which you may view on their Facebook page, they also support local art and music by holding monthly “starving artist” gallery shows where artists can display and sell their work, and also host open mic nights on Fridays and Saturdays.
 For large events, Annen offers event catering, event planning services (in their space or your own), and delivery options.

 Tam Quang Minh

 Address: 33 Ly Thai To Street

 This is a kind of budget vegetarian buffet, mostly patronized by locals.
 They are an every day, cost-effective option but, due to the style of food storage and general lack of refrigeration, we would advise going at normal mealtimes when the food is freshly cooked and sells out fast to ensure that food safety requirements are met.
 Pretty much everything costs 20,000 VND (1 USD).

 This place is totally amazing!
-10,000 VND (1 USD) for the best vegan sandwich that exists in this town.
+12,000 VND (.50 USD) for the best vegan sandwich that exists in this town.
 Think Chinese five-spiced tofu, chilli relish and fresh, crunchy vegetables.
-It’s a one-woman show, and she only opens from 7 a.m. until 10 a.m. each day.
+Read our article all about this and other banh mi in Hoi An.